[?] Subscribe To This Site

 Conserve-Pumpkin-Seeds

-Don't waste, conserve-pumpkin-seeds for salty spiced-up nutritious halloween-pumpkin-seed treats.
+Don't waste, conserve-pumpkin-seeds for salty spiced-up nutritious halloween-pumpkin-seed treats, or after thanksgiving and pie.

 Save your seeds.
 Bake the seeds from your pumpkin and easily make up a tray of either salty, plain or spicey pumpkin treats that everyone can enjoy.